iamalhera/duggup-profile-asssessment/README.md

 - [License](#license)

 ## About The App
-<strong>DuggUp</strong> is a no-nonsense social network for people in tech for people who want to build their personal brand by sharing their stories.
+<strong>DuggUp</strong> is a no-nonsense social network for people in tech who want to build their personal brand by sharing their stories.
 And this is an assessment project for <strong>Frontend Engineer</strong> Role.

 ## Screenshots